-1) Firm size (SIZE)
+3.3.2.1.
+Firm size (SIZE)

 Tang and Luo [7] describe size as the natural logarithm of market capitalization.
-Firm size has constantly been a driving factor of sustainability reporting and has been used as a control variable in the sustainability reporting research [26, 36].
+Firm size has constantly been a driving factor of sustainability reporting and has been used as a control variable in the sustainability reporting research [26, 37].
 The market value of common equity will be the proxy measure.
 Larger firms are expected to have greater incentives to disclose environmental information.
-Choice of size has been influenced by Konadu et al. [35], Belkaoui and Karpik [37] as well as Patten [38] which have determined a strong correlation between firm size and disclosure of information on social responsibility.
+Choice of size has been influenced by extant literature [38, 39, 36] which has determined a strong correlation between firm size and disclosure of information on social responsibility.
 It is expected that large firms are more responsive to mitigating climate change.